512to303/Enigma-C-Project/README.md

   -p -> modify plugboard settings

+  Enter numbers as text.
+For example "ONE, TWO, THREE, FOUR"

   ** Each modify option prints a short example of what is accepted as correct
     input/formatting **